hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 These are filters such as gender, age, ethnicity, religion, looks.
 The typical filters that people use when sorting from a list of potential candidates on matrimonial or dating websites.
 However, meeting all of these women, getting to know them, and then deciding whom I like is simply an intractable problem.

-This blog post provides me with a mechanism for making the search process more efficient;
+This blog post
+provides me with a mechanism for making the search process more efficient;
 potential candidates can read this and make a more informed decision on whether or not we would be compatible quickly!
 Furthermore, I can take advantage of crowd sourcing by providing this post to third-parties who would be interested in setting me up with a woman (eg. friends, family etc.) by giving them more well defined search criteria (and potentially a finders fee, say, $5,000 to get them really motivated).

-Why you might ask.
+Why you might ask?
 Your significant other is the one person in your life that will be with you the longest (potentially 70+ years).
 Therefore, it is reasonable for you to put significant effort in trying to optimize the objective function of finding the most compatible mate.